Hezkore/Ubuntu-Post-Install-Manager/readme.md

 *(You can also disable these later by running the application **"Startup Applications"**)*

-If the machine is made for gaming, then I recommend reading the [Gaming](#gaming) section for some useful tips and guides.
+If the machine is made for gaming, I recommend reading the [Gaming](#gaming) section for some useful tips and guides.

 If Steam, Discord, Telegram or Geary is set to run at start; a login screen will automatically appear for each application when you log in.\
 They will stop appearing once you've signed in to the application.